nickzoic/nick.zoic.org/art/cooking-for-weight-weenies/index.md

 There's a few interesting things to note here.

+The windshields are made of multiple panels of alumnium joined with steel hinge wires.
-The windshields were both originally twice as long (and twice as heavy), but I shortened them as butane stoves only really need a shield on the upwind side.
+They were both originally twice as long (and twice as heavy), but I shortened them by removing half the panels, as butane stoves only really need a shield on the upwind side.
 The moonwalker is very low and doesn't need a proper shield in most conditions, you can just leave a pack or some sticks upwind and that'll work.
 But I've included a low wind shield in the numbers just to be fair.